jsignell/intro-to-netcdf/README.md

 ## Python

 There are several packages that you will want to have install before you start anaylsis with python.
-If you are already confortable with python, then install [xarray](http://xarray.pydata.org).
+If you are already confortable with python, then install [netCDF4](http://unidata.github.io/netcdf4-python/)and [xarray](http://xarray.pydata.org), both are availble on conda.
 If you don't alreay have them installed, you will also want to install [matplotlib](http://matplotlib.org) for graphing, and [pandas](http://pandas.pydata.org) for data analysis.

 If you aren't comfortable already, then the easiest way is to get [miniconda](http://conda.pydata.org/miniconda).
-I recommend Python2.7.
+I recommend Python 2.7, but Python 3 should also work.
 Then go to the command line and run:

-    $ conda install xarray matplotlib pandas
+    $ conda install netCDF4 xarray matplotlib pandas

 If you want an environment to work in, try [jupyter](http://jupyter.org), this it the tool that I used to generate the examples in this repository.
 Just run: